trevordblack/Juliog/README.md

 	```

 Then once the Juliog has been entered into Julia as an Expr, run loadJULIOGexpr

 	```julia
 	julia> loadJULIOGexpr(func)
 	```

 Where func is the name of the inputted expression

 Then, for preprocessing, run @block

 	```julia
 	@block example "Arbitrary Block Name" (example_in, example_out)
 	```

-Where example is the name of the hardware function, "Arbitrary Block Name" is a the arbitary name of the hardware block implementation, and the tuple contains the names of testbench wires and parameteres.
+Where example is the name of the hardware function, "Arbitrary Block Name" is a the arbitary name of the hardware block implementation, and the tuple contains the names of testbench wires and parameters.

 JULIOG SYNTAX